eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

 #### Ubuntu Environment Configurations

+Note that **all the commands in this section should be executed on the Ubuntu machine**.

 1. Before starting building the lab, updating the system is recommended.
 This can be done by executing `sudo apt update` and then `sudo apt full-upgrade -y`.
 Finally, `reboot` the machine.

 2. Install necessary tools by executing the following command.